 LUP 4.1.
-Provide sufficient land to meet the diverse housing needs of Anchorage's citizens, where the integrity of the residential neighborhood area is protected from expanding commercial corridors or non-neighborhood employment activities.
+Provide sufficient areas to meet the diverse housing needs of Anchorage's citizens, where the residential neighborhood integrity is protected from encroaching activities.

 LUP 4.2.
 Allow and encourage innovative compact housing types and a variety of housing options that respond to changing preferences.